Dear

 2006).

-Anterior prefrontals = A single pair of large plate-like prefrontals in contact with
+Anterior prefrontals = A single pair of large plate-like prefrontals in contact with the

-the internasals and in full contact along the midline (Barker, 2006).
+internasals and in full contact along the midline (Barker, 2006).

-Appearance = The perceived outward aspect of a snake resulting from the
+Appearance = The perceived outward aspect of a snake resulting from the combination

-combination of its color and pattern.
+of its color and pattern.
 Sometimes used as a synonym of phenotype (Barker, 2006).

 Arboreal = Living in trees (Bechtel, 1995).

-Axanthic = Frequently
+Axanthic = Frequently having a lack

 Axanthism = Literally “without yellow.”
-The absence of
+The absence of yellow

-yellow or orange color (Barker, 2006).
+or orange color (Barker, 2006).
 Absence of yellow pigment, or absent or deficient xanthophore pigment metabolism (Bechtel,

 1995).